TowCenter/Podcasting/GuideToPodcasting.md

-***Acknowledgements***
+\
-Many thanks to Elizabeth Boylan, Pete Brown, Fergus Pitt, Benjamen Walker, Susan McGregor, and Emily Bell of the Tow Center for Digital Journalism for their support.
-Special thanks to Claire Wardle for generously giving me her time and fantastic feedback.
+*Many thanks to Elizabeth Boylan, Pete Brown, Fergus Pitt, Benjamen Walker, Susan McGregor, and Emily Bell of the Tow Center for Digital Journalism for their support.
+Special thanks to Claire Wardle for generously giving me her time and fantastic feedback.*\
-Also thanks to all those who took the time to speak with me (on or off the record) for this project: Nick Quah (Panoply, Hot Pod), Robert S.
+ *Also thanks to all those who took the time to speak with me (on or off the record) for this project: Nick Quah (Panoply, Hot Pod), Robert S.
 Boynton (NYU), Tom Webster (Edison Research), Noah Shanok (Stitcher), Mark DiCristina (MailChimp), Jim Colgan (Audible), Brendan Monaghan